Maria16pca111/MyCompany/README.md

 # MyCompany
-Planning to create a Organization, Don't know when it will be accomplish.
+Planning to create an Organization, Don't know when it will be accomplished.
+Date: August 19, 2023